-The Earth Abides Catholic Worker Farm in Calaveras County, CA is part of an 80-year-old movement which began in New York on May 1st (MayDay), 1933.
-Remember your history, America?
-On MayDay Peter Maurin, Dorothy Day and friends began publishing a newspaper called The Catholic Worker, which promoted Catholic Social Teaching including respect for life and the greatness of the working-class.
+The Earth Abides Catholic Worker Farm in Calaveras County, CA is part of an 81-year-old movement which began in New York on May 1st (MayDay), 1933.
+On that crucial MayDay Peter Maurin, Dorothy Day and other friends began publishing a newspaper called The Catholic Worker, which promoted Catholic Social Teaching including respect for life and the greatness of the working-class.
 The Movement is founded upon direct service to poor folks, voluntary poverty (not to be confused with destitution), communal living and nonviolent resistance to oppression, war and injustice, with a focus on the connectedness of people with their environment.
 The Catholic Worker is one of the earliest back-to-the-land movements in the U.S.A. amidst the rise of the American Empire.
-There are many Catholic Worker houses and a few farms in different places, but no organizational ties to the Roman Catholic hierarchy, and Catholic Worker (CW) communities do not depend on the Roman Catholic Church for support.
-Many CW communities include Catholics, and each CW community is run solely by the people who comprise it.
+There are many Catholic Worker houses and a few farms in the US, but no organizational ties to the Roman Catholic hierarchy.
+The autonomous Catholic Worker (CW) communities almost never depend on the Roman Catholic Church system for support.
+Many CW communities include Catholics, and each CW community is run solely by the anarchists and others who comprise it.